Last Updated: December 19, 2021

 The most noteworthy example is the gambling casino.
 We know that the industry prefers the words gaming and entertainment.
 However, the truth of the matter is that people lose money there, and that desperation is the motivation sometimes instead of entertainment.

 Yes, the casino provides jobs, including many jobs for unskilled labor, but it also is a highly centralized industry that sends the profits outside of your community while creating addicts and debtors in your community.
 Does that sound like a good deal to you?

 Another soul-dulling way to provide jobs in your community is to accept a major for-proft prison.
 It brings ugliness and bad people into your community, and you need to think two or three times before deciding you want to do that.
 Yes, you can have a very minor sub-specialty in lodging and food for people who visit the prisoners, but many prisoners are abandoned by the outside world.

 So if you want to cultivate a culture of fear and potential violence in your community, go for a prison.
 If you want to see ugliness (often the physical ugliness of the actual prison facility), build a prison.
-Prisons do bring jobs, and probably are necessary evils, but they should be the economic development activity of last resort.
+Prisons do bring jobs, and are necessary evils, but they should be the economic development activity of last resort.

-A municipal economic development program, in our opinion, should concentrate in two areas:
+A municipal or county economic development program, in our opinion, should concentrate in two areas:

 A city economic development program should work very closely with the private sector and its chamber of commerce or other business-oriented organizations.